kennolot/CTF-pi/README.md

 Introduce challenges with other hardware peripherals like touch screens and code locks for attackers to bypass their security.

+## General guidelines when completing the challenges

+For some challenges you will see a folder called 'answers', within is a flag.txt that contains the answer.
+This is used when building the docker container to fetch the flag.

+Do not read the answer from answers/ since it defeats the purpose of solving the challenge.

+Exception is that some challenges tell you to look at the answer to verify you've found the correct flag.
+That is mentioned in that task's manual.

 ## How to run CTF-pi

 1. Clone the repository onto your Raspberry Pi